borgbackup/borg/docs/internals.rst

   described above

-The resulting msgpack_ is then encoded using base64 and written to the key file, wrapped using the textwrap_ module with a header.
+The resulting msgpack_ is then encoded using base64 and written to the key file, wrapped using the builtin ``textwrap`` module with a header.
 The header is a single line with the string ``ATTIC_KEY``, a space and a hexadecimal representation of the repository id.